mah-elewa/SpinChain_PRL_2025/README.md

 # Parametric resonance in a spin-1/2 chain: dynamical effects of nontrivial topology

 This repository contains the source code, data, and plotting scripts associated with the paper:
-**"Parametric resonance in a spin-1/2 chain: dynamical effects of nontrivial topology"** by Mahmoud T. Elewa and M. I. Dykman, submitted to *Physical Review Letters*.
+**"Parametric resonance in a spin-1/2 chain: dynamical effects of nontrivial topology"** by Mahmoud T. Elewa and M. I. Dykman.

 ## Repository Structure